Hacixan-hacixanov62/CurrencyExchangeMVC/README.md

 ## ✨ Features
 - 💱 Convert between **hundreds of currencies** (not limited to USD, EUR, AZN)
 - 🌐 Real-time exchange rates from an external API
 - 📊 Dynamic and responsive currency selection
-- 🎨 Clean and modern UI
 - 🚀 Built on ASP.NET Core MVC architecture

 ---